damithanushka06/plant-directory/README.md

 ## Enhancements & Improvements

-1. Enhancement Details:

-Component: PlantListComponent

-File: plant-list.component.scss

-Change:

-Added a hover effect to .plant-card class

-Uses a subtle background color (#f9f9f9) and elevated shadow to highlight card interactivity

-Added a smooth transition for hover states
+- **Style Added to the Plant List**:Added a hover effect to .plant-card class /Uses a subtle background color (#f9f9f9) and elevated shadow to highlight card interactivity/Added a smooth transition for hover states

-2. Optimized `*ngFor` rendering in `PlantListComponent` using `trackByPlantId` to minimize DOM updates and improve performance:
+- **Optimized `*ngFor` rendering in `PlantListComponent` using `trackByPlantId` to minimize DOM updates and improve performance:**:

   ```html
   *ngFor="let plant of plants; trackBy: trackByPlantId"
   ```

-3. Verifies that the button displays "Loading..." text while a request is in progress:
+- **Verifies that the button displays "Loading..." text while a request is in progress:**:
    {{ loading ?
 'Loading...' : 'Load More Results' }}
    Adds a test to assert the correct label appears during the loading state after clicking the Load More Results button.

-4.
-  - **Plant Detail Loading Template**
-    Displays a loading message while plant details are being fetched using Angular’s `ng-template`:
+- **Plant Detail Loading Template**: Displays a loading message while plant details are being fetched using Angular’s `ng-template`:

-5.
-  - **Plant List Loading Template**
+-

-    Displays a loading message while the plant list is being fetched using Angular’s ng-template:
+- **Plant List Loading Template**:Displays a loading message while the plant list is being fetched using Angular’s ng-template:
+-

-6. Plant List : Subscription Cleanup on Component Destroy:**
-   Ensures the plantsSub subscription is properly unsubscribed in ngOnDestroy() to prevent memory leaks when navigating away (e.g., going to plant detail view)
+- **Plant List : Subscription Cleanup on Component Destroy:**:Ensures the plantsSub subscription is properly unsubscribed in ngOnDestroy() to prevent memory leaks when navigating away (e.g., going to plant detail view)

-7. Safe Observable Cleanup in PlantDetailComponent:
-   Used takeUntil and ngOnDestroy() to automatically unsubscribe from the HTTP observable when the component is destroyed.
+- **Safe Observable Cleanup in PlantDetailComponent Used takeUntil and ngOnDestroy() to automatically unsubscribe from the HTTP observable when the component is destroyed.
 Prevents memory leaks and improves maintainability.

-8. SCSS Architecture Enhancement
+- **SCSS Architecture Enhancement**:
    Added a centralized SCSS variables file (_variables.scss) to manage design tokens such as colors, border-radius, and spacing consistently across the project.

    Introduced a common global stylesheet to maintain shared styles and reduce duplication across components.